 Essential Oils and Aromatherapy Tips to Help Quit Smoking

 As a former smoker, I intimately understand how difficult it can be to quit smoking.
 It requires a lot of willpower and determination, and few people are able to completely quit "cold turkey" without any discomfort or withdrawal symptoms.

 Once you've quit, no matter what strategies that you used to assist you, you will have a huge reason to pat yourself on the back!

 Aromatherapy is not a miracle cure that will magically eliminate all of your cravings and withdrawal symptoms and it is not a substitute for working with your doctor or qualified health care professional.
 But... sensibly using essential oils, with your doctor's consent, may play an especially helpful role in your effort to quit smoking.

 Below, I'll describe a number of essential oils and techniques including those I personally used when I quit.
-Combined with other smoking cessation techniques, aromatherapy can help increase your chances of quitting and staying quit.
+Combined with other smoking cessation techniques, aromatherapy may help increase your chances of quitting and staying quit.